Ttonyyy/YOLO_Project/README.md

-# Facial Expression Detection Through Webcam Using YOLO-Based Tracking
+# Detecting Facial Expressions Through Webcam Using YOLO-Based Tracking
 In this repo I will show the process I took throughout this project from getting the dataset and training it for a YOLO model.